ahmadig/speech-emotion-recogntion-Conv1/README.md

 # Prepare before Running
 Now i want to guide you how to download this project , you have to download the fills , i work with python3.8 also anaconda prompt to download some Libraries.
-To download the libraries , you must have to write in anaconda prompt,exe:(pip install numpy).
+To download the libraries , you must have to write in anaconda prompt,exe:(pip install numpy) if you don't have a pip go to cmd and download it from there.

 # Download DataSet
 To download the dataset that i used, you should to click in this link and download it from google drive() .